-The 2013 South Coast Estuarine Managed Fishery total catch of finfish (211 t) was within the target range of 200-500 t.
-A high abundance of blue swimmer crabs in south coast estuaries is likely to have contributed to relatively low finfish landings in 2013.
-This fishery has reported a steady increase in landings of blue swimmer crabs, from 1 t in 2006 to 14 t in 2012 and 32 t in 2013.
-In some estuaries, fishers report that the presence of large numbers of undersized crabs in fishing nets has been inhibiting the capture of finfish.
-In some estuaries, fishing effort appears to have been redirected towards targeting crabs instead of finfish.
+The 2014 South Coast Estuarine Managed Fishery total catch of finfish (190 t) was below the target range of 200-500 t.
+A high abundance of blue swimmer crabs in south coast estuaries contributed to relatively low finfish landings in 2014.
+This fishery has reported a steady increase in landings of blue swimmer crabs, from 1 t in 2006 to 14 t in 2012, 32 t in 2013 and 39 t in 2014.
+In some estuaries, fishers report that the presence of crabs in fishing nets has been inhibiting the capture of finfish.
+In some estuaries, fishing effort has been redirected toward targeting crabs instead of finfish.

-The 2013 South Coast catch of Australian herring (251 t) was well below the target range.
-The catch has now been below the target range for 11 consecutive years.
-Recent research outcomes regarding stock status are being used as a basis for reviewing management arrangements to ensure ongoing sustainability for this iconic species.
+The 2014 South Coast catch of Australian herring (104 t) was well below the target range.
+The catch has now been below

+1 See footnote 1, page 252 2 Barhathah, T. (2006).
+Department of Fisheries community survey the target range for 12 consecutive years.
+Recent research outcomes regarding stock status were used as a basis for new management arrangements introduced in 2014/15 to ensure the sustainability of this iconic species (see 'New management initiatives').
+A formal Recovery Strategy for the Australian herring stock is being developed.

-The total catch of western Australian salmon (West Coast and South Coast landings combined) in 2013 (232 t) was below the target range.
-The catch has now been below the target range for 7 consecutive years.
-Low catches are believed to be due to the combined effects of lack of targeting due to weak market demand, low catchability due to environmental factors (relatively high water temperatures) and low availability of fish due to recruitment variation.
-The recreational catch of Western Australian salmon is relatively low (unlike the closely related species Australian herring which has a high recreational catch).
-Hence, given the very limited commercial targeting of this species recently, the overall fishing pressure on western Australian salmon has been relatively low and is unlikely to have resulted in low stock availability.
-A higher level assessment (e.g. level 3 age based) of salmon is being considered in order to increase certainty about stock status.
+The total catch of western Australian salmon (West Coast and South Coast landings combined) in 2014 (364 t) was below the target range.
+The catch has now been below the target range for 8 consecutive years.
+Low catches are believed to be due to the combined effects of lack of targeting due to weak market demand, low catchability due to environmental factors and low availability of fish due to recruitment variation.

-Recreational Current Fishing (or Effort) Level: Not available Target catch range: Not developed
+Current Fishing (or Effort) Level: Not available Target catch range: Not developed